tzuanwang/Reddit-Sentiment-Analysis/README.md

 ## 🚀 Features

-- 📊 **Multi-dimensional Sentiment Analysis**: Analyze posts and comments for sentiment, emotion, and hate speech detection
+- 📊 **Multi-dimensional Sentiment Analysis**: Analyze posts and comments for sentiment and emotion detection
 - 🤖 **Advanced NLP Processing**: Utilizes RoBERTa, NLTK, spaCy and other NLP techniques
 - 📈 **Interactive Dashboard**: Real-time visualization of sentiment trends and statistics
 - ⏱️ **Automated Data Collection**: Scheduled harvesting of Reddit data with Apache Airflow